-On april 3 the sixth season of the show “The Walking Dead” ended.
+On April 4 the 10th season’s extra episodes of the show “The Walking Dead” ended.